Aorta3698/dusk/src/chapters/layout.md

 <!-- toc -->
 ## Dusk
 - On my keyboard Piantor, `R` is slightly to the right of what's shown here.
+- This is the variant that I personally use.

 ![](../assets/dusk.svg)